-The amount of cash on hand, the pending maturity of the Liberty note, and the need to raise additional capital of at least \$3.5 million by the end of October 2015 to continue operations and satisfy our obligations for the second year of our work commitment have all heightened our need to raise a significant amount of additional capital in the near future.
-If required financing is not available on acceptable terms, we could be prevented from satisfying our debt or work commitment obligations, or developing the Prospect.
+Our work commitments, the pending maturity of the Liberty note, and the issuance of the Debenture have all heightened our need to raise a significant amount of additional capital in the fairly near future.
+If required financing is not available on acceptable terms, we could be prevented from satisfying our debt or work commitment obligations (including the repayment of the Debenture, which becomes due in May 2021), or developing the Prospect.
+Our failure to pay timely the Debenture could result in the partial or total loss of our assets and properties.
 Our failure to pay timely the Liberty note could result in Liberty's exercise of the rights of an unsecured creditor and possibly levy encumbrances on all or a large part of our assets.
 Our failure to honor our work commitment could result in our loss of the Prospect.
 Our failure to procure required financing on acceptable terms could prevent us from developing the Prospect.
 If any of the preceding events were to occur, we could be forced to cease our business plan altogether, which could result in a complete loss of stockholders' equity.
 If we do not obtain additional financing through an equity or debt offering, we may be constrained to attempt to sell some portion of the Prospect under unfavorable circumstances and at an undesirable price.
 However, we cannot assure anyone that we will be able to find interested buyers or that the funds received from any such sale would be adequate to fund our activities.
 Our future liquidity will depend upon numerous factors, including the success of our business efforts and our capital raising activities.